SquareGPS/navixy-api/docs/backend-api/resources/field_service/checkin.md

 #### errors

-* 201 – Not found in the database - if there is no check-in with such an ID, or task doesn't have form, or form has no field with such a field_id.
+* 201 – Not found in the database - if there is no check-in with such an ID, or check-in doesn't have form, or form has no field with such a field_id.
 * 231 – Entity type mismatch - if form field is not file-based, i.e. doesn't use file ID as its value.
 * 267 – Too many entities - if there are 6 or more unsubmitted files already associated with this form's field.
 * 268 – File cannot be created due to quota violation.
-* 271 - File size is larger than the maximum allowed (by default 16 MB).
+* 271 – File size is larger than the maximum allowed (by default 16 MB).